 In addition to the other information set forth in this report and the risk factor set forth below, you should carefully consider the factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended January 30, 2010, which could materially affect our business, financial condition, financial results or future performance.
-Other than the additional risk factor set fourth below, there have been no material changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended January 30, 2010.
+Other than the additional risk factor set forth below, there have been no material changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended January 30, 2010.

-We are currently undergoing a leadership change.
+We recently underwent a leadership change.
 The execution of our business plan and development strategy may be adversely impacted if we are not able to successfully manage this change.

 As previously announced, Carl Rubin joined the Company as President and Chief Operating Officer and as a member of our Board of Directors effective May 10, 2010.
-Ms. Kirby has announced her intended resignation as Chief Executive Officer effective September 2, 2010 and effective upon her resignation, Mr. Rubin will assume the role of Chief Executive Officer.
+Effective September 2, 2010, Mr. Rubin assumed the role of Chief Executive Officer.
 Any significant leadership or executive management change involves inherent risks.
 We may be unable to manage this change smoothly, which could adversely impact our business, financial condition and results of operations.